MichaelScottWeber/pizza-order-app/README.md

 ```
 ### Continued development

-Future plans for improving this app include
+Ways to improve this app include
 - Moving ingredientsData, menuData, and all images off of the app frontend
 - Adding user login, for viewing past orders and saving favorites
 - Refactoring with Redux for better state management